SUMMER AND WINTER IN PANAMA

 Panama, and all of Central America, have just two seasons.
 Summer is December through April.
 This part of the year is considered to be summertime because it is the hottest, driest time of the year.
 March and April are especially warmer.
-It’s more windy in the summertime in Panama too.
+It’s windier in the summertime in Panama too.

 Winter is May through November.
 This is considered wintertime because it is the wet, rainy season, and often feels considerably cooler.
-In the higher elevations in the highland areas, such as El Valle, Volcán and Boquete, homes may even have fireplaces to fend off the chill and damp in the wintertime.
+In the higher elevations in the highland areas, such as El Valle, Volcán, and Boquete, homes may even have fireplaces to fend off the chill and dampness in the wintertime.

-Although it’s always hot at the coastal areas in Panama, the weather in the two seasons are quite different, and govern daily activities.
+Although it’s always hot in the coastal areas in Panama, the weather in the two seasons is quite different and governs daily activities.